-The challenge is on to trek to Poon Hill (3,210m) to raise funds for the charity of your choice.
-Our adventure takes place in the stunning Annapurna region, home to the 8,091m Annapurna I, Dhaulagiri (8,167m) and Machhapuchhre (6,993m) - pure Himalayan magic!
-The highlight of the challenge is to summit Poon Hill (3,210m) which will give us panoramic views of the highest peaks in the surrounding area.
+The challenge is on to trek to Poon Hill (3,210 m) to raise funds for the charity of your choice.
+Our adventure takes place in the stunning Annapurna region, home to the Annapurna I (8,091 m), Dhaulagiri (8,167 m) and Machhapuchhre (6,993 m) - pure Himalayan magic!
+The highlight of the challenge is to summit Poon Hill (3,210 m), which will give us panoramic views of the highest peaks in the surrounding area.

-The challenge will take us through charming Nepalese villages where we will experience the culture of the mountain people of Nepal first hand.
+The challenge will take us through charming Nepalese villages, where we will experience the culture of the local mountain people first hand.
 The challenge will be tough but the friendship and camaraderie along the way will be amazing.

-Fly to Pokhara and trek to Syauli (1,230m) today so we leave the hotel fairly early to transfer to the domestic terminal of Kathmandu airport.
-From here we fly to Pokhara.
-The flight is approx. 25 minutes and gives us spectacular views of the Himalayas.
-After arriving in Pokhara we will be transferred to the starting point of our challenge at Nayapul.
+This morning, we catch a short domestic flight from Kathmandu to Pokhara, which lasts only about twenty-five minutes and gives us spectacular views of the Himalayas.
+After arriving in Pokhara, we're transferred to the starting point of our challenge at Nayapul.
 Our first day’s trek follows the sub-tropical Modi Khola river valley to Birethanti, a large village on the old Nepal-Tibet trading route.
-We overnight in the pretty village of Syauli, here we enjoy superb views of Annapurna South and Machhapuchhare.
+We overnight in the pretty village of Syauli (1,230 m), where we enjoy superb vistas of Annapurna South and Machhapuchhare.

-We rise early to view the beautiful sunrise over the Himalayas.
+We rise early to catch the breath-taking sunrise over the Himalayas.
 Today’s trek starts with a series of ascents and descents through stunning rhododendron forest.
-We reach Banthanti for an early lunch and in the afternoon we cross a small series of small streams as we ascend through the forest to reach the open ridges at Deurali (2,987m) here we enjoy panoramic views of the Annapurna and Dhaulagiri ranges.
-We continue on to Ghorepani (2,780m) where we overnight.
+We reach Banthanti for an early lunch and in the afternoon, we cross a small series of small streams as we ascend through the forest to reach the open ridges at Deurali (2,987 m) here we enjoy panoramic views of the Annapurna and Dhaulagiri ranges.
+We continue to Ghorepani (2,780 m) where we overnight.

-This morning we trek from Tirkedunga to Nayapul and transfer to Pokhara (850m).
-Our last days trekking sees us follow the Bhurungdi River down to the village of Birethanti.
-Here we have an early lunch before heading to Nayapul where we say farewell to our porters and board the coach back to Pokhara.
-We overnight at a hotel near to the lakeside.
+This morning, we trek from Tirkedunga to Nayapul and transfer to Pokhara (850 m).
+Our last day's trekking sees us follow the Bhurungdi River down to the village of Birethanti.
+Here, we have an early lunch before heading to Nayapul where we say farewell to our porters and board the coach back to Pokhara.
+We overnight at a hotel near the lakeside.
 After a welcomed shower, the rest of the afternoon is free to explore this fascinating town; take a boat out on the lake and enjoy some of the many shopping opportunities.
-This evening we dine out together at a Nepali restaurant.
+This evening, we dine out together at a Nepali restaurant.

 Pay a non-refundable registration fee and then commit to fundraising a minimum sponsorship amount.